 Outside the police station the crowd buzzes with speculation as to who committed the attack and why.
 Some in the crowd say the attack targeted the police because many radical Muslims blame police officers for the extrajudicial killing of Makaburi, a preacher who promoted al-Shabaab.
-He was found shot dead on the 2nd of April, a couple of days after he publicly defended the Westgate terror attack.
+He was found shot dead on April 2, a couple of days after he publicly defended the Westgate terror attack.

-The police claim the continuing operation is targeting suspects regardless of race, but human rights organisations are critical and say police officers are systematically detaining Somalians, many of whom have no connection to terrorist activities.
-Over the last month police officers have been accused of conducting raids without proper documentation, looting, beating people up and extorting bribes.
+The police claim the continuing operation is targeting suspects regardless of race, but human rights organizations are critical and say police officers are systematically detaining Somalians, many of whom have no connection to terrorist activities.
+Over the last month police officers have been accused of conducting raids without proper documentation, looting, beating people up, and extorting bribes.

-On the 11th of April the police station that was bombed in Pangani was highlighted in a Human Rights Watch report as a location where officials were abusing prisoners.
-The organisation said it found “hundreds of detainees packed into cells designed to accommodate 20 people.
-Detainees had no room to sit, and the cells were filthy with urine and excrement”.
-Officials from Human Rights Watch witnessed police officers “whipping, beating and verbally abusing detainees” inside the police station.
-They also said they found detainees who had been held in the cells for up to eight days without being taken to court – far longer than the country's 24-hour legal limit.
+On April 11 the police station that was bombed in Pangani was highlighted in a Human Rights Watch report as a location where officials were abusing prisoners.
+The organization said it found “hundreds of detainees packed into cells designed to accommodate 20 people.
+Detainees had no room to sit, and the cells were filthy with urine and excrement.”
+Officials from Human Rights Watch witnessed police officers “whipping, beating, and verbally abusing detainees” inside the police station.
+They also said they found detainees who had been held in the cells for up to eight days without being taken to court—far longer than the country's 24-hour legal limit.

 “It was a trap,” says Tony, a taxi driver who lives near the Pangani area.
 “Why else would the taxi have been driving on the wrong side of the road?
 The driver wanted to be stopped by the police so he could try to blow up the police station.”

 The bombing is the latest in a string of unclaimed attacks in Kenya, and it's the second time in two months that police have accidentally escorted a large bomb to one of their police stations.
-The first was on the 11th of March, when a Toyota 4x4 was confiscated from a Somali man and parked outside a police anti-terror office in the port city of Mombasa.
+The first was on March 11, when a Toyota 4x4 was confiscated from a Somali man and parked outside a police anti-terror office in the port city of Mombasa.
 Over a week later the vehicle was searched by foreign counter terrorism agents who found that six pipe bombs were welded to the vehicle's back seats.
-According to Kenyan police the bombs were already attached to a mobile phone detonator and contained enough explosives to destroy a multi-storey building.
+According to Kenyan police the bombs were already attached to a mobile phone detonator and contained enough explosives to destroy a multi-story building.

 As the crowd mills around waiting for something to happen outside Pangani police station, a black 4x4 rolls up containing the local MP for the Kamukunji area, Hassan Yusuf, who proceeds to give an impromptu press conference.